 Schopenhauer said, “If I were to take the results of my philosophy as the standard of truth, I would have to consider Buddhism the finest of all religion”, and at times he referred to himself as a “Buddhaist”.
 Schopenhauer was undoubtedly impressed by Buddhism, although he claims he formulated most of his ideas before ever coming across the religion (although this is questionable) and only later realised the similarities; Schopenhauer, in line with Buddhism, argued that life is characterised by suffering and that this suffering is rooted in desire.
 Perhaps Hume too independently developed a system of thought that had affinities with Buddhism, without exposure to it.
 After all, it is not unheard of for the same or similar philosophical ideas to emerge in times and places that are disconnected from each other.
 This is known as perennial wisdom, and it can be accessed in different ways, such as through meditation, introspection, or psychedelics.
 Whether introspection takes the form of Hume’s, the Buddhist’s, or the psychedelic explorer’s, all forms can lead to a singular truth, the same realisation: the unreality of the self.

 Nonetheless, Alison Gopnik – an affiliate professor of philosophy at the University of California, Berkeley – has pointed out that it is possible Hume made contact with Buddhist philosophical views, potentially via the influence of Jesuit scholars at the Royal College of La Flèche in France.
-Charles Francois Dolu was a Jesuit missionary who resided at the Royal College from 1723–1740, a period which overlapped with Hume’s stay.
+Charles Francois Dolu was a Jesuit missionary who resided at the Royal College from 1723–1740, a period that overlapped with Hume’s stay.
 Dolu had extensive knowledge of other religions and had first-hand experience with Theravada Buddhism since he had been part of the French embassy to Siam (now Thailand) between 1687–1688.
 Dolu was also acquainted with Ippolito Desideri, a Jesuit missionary who visited Tibet and studied Tibetan Buddhism from 1716–1721.
 This means it is at least possible Hume heard about Buddhist ideas through conversations with Dolu.

 Whether or not he did, it is still intriguing to note even further similarities between his philosophy and Buddhist thought.
 One correspondence we find is between Hume’s introspective argument against the reality of the self and the Theravada Buddhist practice of developing vipassanā (‘insight’ or ‘clear-seeing’).
 The aim of developing vipassanā in meditation is to gain insight into the true nature of reality.
 This means understanding the truths of anicca, anattā, and dukkha.
 In Buddhism, anicca, anattā, and dukkha are known as the three marks of existence, which refers to the belief that all life is marked by impermanence, egolessness, and unsatisfactoriness (or suffering).
 The Mahayana tradition diverges from the older Theravada school of Buddhism through its emphasis on gaining insight into śūnyatā, the idea that all forms lack ‘inherent existence’, which is related to the concept of anattā.
 We can think of anattā as an aspect of śūnyatā since the former refers specifically to the emptiness of selfhood, an essential self, whereas the latter encompasses the emptiness of a fixed essence in all things.

 In any case, through vipassanā meditation (which allows one to discern conditioned phenomena), one can learn that anicca, anattā, and dukkha define the five aggregates.
-To practise vipassanā, you want to cultivate certain qualities of mind, including sati (‘attention’ or ‘mindfulness’), which refers to the quality of paying attention to experiences without clinging to what is pleasant or being averse towards what is unpleasant.
+To practise vipassanā, you want to cultivate certain qualities of mind, including sati (‘attention’ or ‘mindfulness’), which refers to the quality of paying attention to experiences without clinging to what is pleasant or feeling aversion to what is unpleasant.
 The Buddha’s explanation of mindfulness and how to practise it is found in the Satipatthana Sutta (the Discourse on the Establishing of Mindfulness).
 The development of concentration (samadhi) is also conducive to insight.
 Concentration differs from mindfulness in that it requires forcing the mind to remain focused on a single object (such as the breath).
 It is a strongly effortful activity.
 Concentration can also be referred to as one-pointedness of mind.

 Mindfulness, in contrast, chooses the object of attention and simply notices when attention has gone astray.
 It involves effort too, but it is gentler in nature compared to concentration.
 Concentration does the real work of holding attention steady on a chosen object.
 It is through concentration that one develops samatha (meaning ‘tranquillity’, a calming and slowing of the mind).
 When the mind is calm, you will be able to see your experiences more clearly.
 Samadhi is a prerequisite for insight.
 By developing mindfulness, concentration, and calmness in tandem, you will be primed to understand the nature of the five aggregates.